-The fifteen day program is divided into four modules which are delivered over a twelve month period.
+The nineteen day program is delivered over a nine month period.
 This allows participants time to digest the information which will enable them to apply newly learned skills back in the workplace immediately.
 Topic areas include: Leadership, Strategy and Customer Focus, Financial Management and Change Management.
-All of our leadership development programs are sponsored by Senior

-Executives and supported by all leaders within the Company.
+All of our leadership development programs are sponsored by Senior Executives and supported by all leaders within the Company.